-- 316. The council is committed to the active promotion of sustainable development and transport is a key factor affecting sustainability.
-Travel planning can help to mitigate the adverse effects of less sustainable travel through the promotion of better use of the most sustainable modes of transport. - 317.
-Developers will be rquired to submit travel plans to support their applications and the council will explore innovative ways in which a travel coordination service should be delivered, which could involve developers carrying out their own monitoring and submitting the results to the council. - 318.
-Residential developers may also be required to produce a Sustainable Travel Information Pack (IP) to be provided in each new home.
+316. The council is committed to the active promotion of sustainable development and transport is a key factor affecting sustainability.
+Travel planning can help to mitigate the adverse effects of less sustainable travel through the promotion of better use of the most sustainable modes of transport.

+317. Developers will be rquired to submit travel plans to support their applications and the council will explore innovative ways in which a travel co-ordination service should be delivered, which could involve developers carrying out their own monitoring and submitting the results to the council.

+318. Residential developers may also be required to produce a Sustainable Travel Information Pack (IP) to be provided in each new home.
 The contents of the pack will be site specific and should be integrated with wider information on local amenities and services.
 The pack is to be produced by the developer and will require council approval as part of planning consent.
 The council will specify the requirements for the contents of the pack on a case-by-case basis, but generally, it should include information on the location of local services and amenities and provide information of the options for travel to and from the development.
 The TC will work closely with developers to provide advice on the content of the IP.
-Developers will be required to regularly monitor and revise the IP. - 319.
-In December 2007, the council approved SG on Travel plans, residential travel plan information packs.
-This provides details of the prevailing contribution rates and can be requested from the council.
+Developers will be required to regularly monitor and revise the IP.